Imagine

 Taste+See mentees are invited to Life Skills training with a local Christian organization called POPUP.
 The training takes the form of a 5-week course through which mentees learn about their identity in Christ, dealing with trauma, and the basics of job seeking from CVs to interviews.

-Interested mentees complete a 5-week course by the Helderberg Development Centre training the basics of domestic work from cooking to cleaning to ironing.
+Interested mentees complete a 5-week course training the basics of domestic work from cooking to cleaning to childcare.
 Thereafter they intern in volunteer homes where they can receive on-the-job training and references.
+This course is supported by Helderberg Development Centre domestic worker training.

-Aspiring entrepreneurs are taken through Paradigm Shift’s small business training course where they are taught everything needed to operate a basic small business from costing and budgeting to marketing, advertising and client service and then partnered with a business mentor.
+Aspiring entrepreneurs are taken through a small business training course where they are taught everything needed to operate a basic small business from costing and budgeting to marketing, advertising and client service.
 Thereafter they are matched with an experienced mentor who encourages and coaches them going forward.
+This course is supported by Paradigm Shift small business training.